A Few Thoughts on Obama’s Afghanistan Speech

-First off let preface this by saying I didn’t watch President Obama’s speech last night, instead I read the transcript this morning.
+First off let me preface this by saying I didn’t watch President Obama’s speech last night, instead I read the transcript this morning.
 The first thing about his speech that struck me is no where in it did he mention victory… A fact noted by LA Times blogger Andrew Malcolm:

 President Obama spoke 4,582 words in his prime-time Afghanistan war speech at West Point last night.